sathomas/jsDataV.is/src/text/apB/02-modelsviews.md

 Now we have to write the `renderRun` method that handles each individual run.
 Here's what we want that function to do:

 1. Create a new SummaryRow view for the run.
-2. Render that Summary Row view.
+2. Render that SummaryRow view.
 3. Append the resulting <span class="smcp">HTML</span> to the `<tbody>` in the Summary view.

 The code to implement those steps is straightforward, but it's helpful to take each step one at a time.